Jhapa District: International Borders

 Jhapa borders the Indian state of Bihar to the south and the Indian state of West Bengal to the east.
 Jhapa is an eastern entry point of Nepal from India.
 Kakarbhitta-Mechinagar border lies in Jhapa and is an important trade point for Nepal.

 Education

 Among 77 districts, Jhapa has a literacy rate of 75.2%, higher than the national average.
 There are enough primary schools, secondary schools, high schools and colleges available both from private sector and the government.
+One such school is Shree Adarsh Vidya Mandir Higher Secondary School.

 Notable people

 Jhapa district is home to notable personalities including one former prime minister and two former deputy prime ministers.